 Losing weight is rarely easy, no matter what age you are.
-However, you are very likely to find that after the age of 40, it gets even harder.
-In this post, I am going to share how to start losing weight at 40.
+However, if you have been struggling with losing weight after 40, you have probably discovered that it gets even more challenging.
+In this post, I will share how to lose weight after 40.
 You can benefit from the suggestions I will outline if you are younger, but as you will see, there are specific reasons why losing weight after 40 is hard.
 I will address these reasons specifically.

 Why Is It So Hard to Lose Weight After 40